HOME | EN ESPAÑOL | DONATE | STORE

 However, the outcome of your particular reversal attempt cannot be guaranteed.

 The American College of Obstetricians and Gynecologists (ACOG) in its Practice Bulletin Number 143, March 2014, states that: “No evidence exists to date of a teratogenic effect of mifepristone.”
 In other words, it does not appear that mifepristone, RU-486, causes birth defects.

 Progesterone has been safely used in pregnancy for over 50 years.
 Initial studies have found that the birth defect rate in babies born after the APR is less than or equal to the rate in the general population.
 Neither Mifepristone nor progesterone is associated with birth defects.

 Progesterone may cause sleepiness, lack of energy, light headedness, dizziness, gastrointestinal discomfort and headaches.
 Increased fluid intake might help relieve these symptoms.
 Swelling and pain are side effects of the shots.
 If ice and heat packs do not relieve the pain or if the site is red and grows, seek medical attention.
 ACOG Practice Bulletin, Number 143, March 2014, Medical Management of First Trimester Abortion, p.
 7.

 It is important that you follow all of the instructions of your APR provider carefully.
 If you have any questions, contact your provider.

-If you are allergic to wild yams, sesame oil, sesame cream, ethyl oleate or peanut oil, notify your provider before beginning APR.
-Progesterone may include these ingredients, so it is important that you notify your provider of any of these allergies before taking progesterone.
-An alternative form of progesterone may be available for those with allergies.
+If you are allergic to peanut oil, notify your provider before beginning APR.
+Progesterone may include this ingredient, so it is important that you notify your provider of any of these allergies before taking progesterone.
+An alternative form of progesterone may be available for those with an allergy.

 Costs of the treatment varies depending on the progesterone used.
 Insurance plans may cover treatment.
 Women who do not have insurance or financial means to pay for treatment should discuss this with their medical provider.